renkun-ken/rlist/README.md

 ### More functions

-There are much more functions are provided than the examples show.
+Much more functions are provided than the examples show.
 Please read the documentation of the package.

 ### Working with pipeline